Home Resources Blog

 2. A wholesaler of technology accessories will find themselves with old phone cases when a new model is released, and they can’t sell them at full price.

-Identifying the causes of dead stock
+Identifying the common causes of dead stock

 Several factors contribute to dead stock – the end of a season or product life cycle, over-ordering, poor sales or a new competitor coming in.
 Sometimes, long lead times and misaligned reorder points can also cause overstocking.
 Seasonal items can quickly become obsolete if not appropriately managed, while not tracking SKU performance can mean an accumulation of excess stock.